justlucdewit/justlucdewit.github.io/_posts/2022-05-31-js-function-caching.md

 }
 ```

-Simply by adding that one line, we can eliminate the use for the key parameter.
+Simply by adding that one line, we can eliminate the use of the key parameter.
 Now we can simply use `cachify` like this:

 ```javascript
 const sumOf1Bil = cachify(() => {